zenarcher007AtKnoxCollege/cs220-plagiarism-detector/README.md

     * Which documents, if any, seem like they were plagiarized?
     * What values of N did you try, and what effects did you observe from these different values?
     * What was a good threshold for number of n-grams in common for two documents to seem suspicious?
-        * Remember, the documents vary in length, so having a fixed number of n-grams in common does not automatically mean there was plagiarism!
+        * Remember, the documents vary in length, so having a certain number of n-grams in common does not automatically mean there was plagiarism!
 It just means the documents seem suspicious and require a human to look at them.
     * What kind of runtimes are you looking at to process all 1800 documents?
 It takes about a minute on my machine.